Let's tell you about our role in NASA's exploration of space and the terrific team driving Australia's contribution to that vital and inspiring work.

 We are a passionate group of CSIRO technicians, administrators, engineers, logisticians and specialists, charged with operating and maintaining one of three stations in the Deep Space Network (DSN) on behalf of NASA.
 Along with our colleagues at the Jet Propulsion Laboratory (JPL) in Pasadena, and our sister stations at Madrid, Spain and Goldstone, California USA, we provide the vital communications gateway between deep space craft and the mission teams on Earth.

-Our efforts build on more than 50 years of Australian support to the space program, which began at Woomera in the 1950s and has so far spanned virtually all US manned and robotic missions and numerous international collaborations.
+Our efforts build on more than 50 years of Australian support to the space program, which began at Woomera in the 1950s and has so far spanned virtually all US human and robotic missions and numerous international collaborations.
 Although now concentrated at Tidbinbilla, Australians have historically supported NASA command, telemetry and communications from across the country, in locations as far flung as Carnarvon, Woomera, Parkes, Cooby Creek, Muchea, Honeysuckle Creek and Orroral Valley.

 Currently supporting over 45 missions, the DSN ensures that the critical science obtained by robotic spacecraft in extreme environments at incredible distances makes it back home to Earth.
 High profile missions such as the Voyagers, Galileo, the Mars Rovers, Hubble, Cassini and Messenger's recent triumphs at Mercury will be well known to many of you, but dozens of other spacecraft are quietly engaged in work of equal importance that daily increases our understanding of our own small world and the universe.